Logan Ryan: 2013 season

-On May 16, 2013, the New England Patriots signed Ryan to a four-year, $2.77 million contract that includes a signing bonus of $563,252.
+The New England Patriots selected Ryan in the third round (83rd overall) of the 2013 NFL Draft.
+He was the 14th cornerback drafted in 2013.
+On May 16, 2013, Ryan signed a four-year, $2.77 million contract that included a signing bonus of $563,252.

 Ryan competed for a starting cornerback job behind Alfonzo Dennard, Aqib Talib, Kyle Arrington, and Ras-I Dowling.
-Head coach Bill Belichick named him the fourth cornerback on the Patriots' depth chart to begin the 2013 season, behind Dennard, Talib, and Arrington.
+Head coach Bill Belichick named Ryan the fourth cornerback on the Patriots' depth chart to begin the 2013 season, behind Dennard, Talib, and Arrington.

-Ryan made his NFL debut in the Patriots' season-opening 23–21 victory over the Buffalo Bills.
-During Week 6 against the New Orleans Saints, Ryan made his first NFL start, helping the Patriots earn a 30–27 victory.
-On October 20, 2013, Ryan made four solo tackles, a pass deflection, and his first NFL interception off a pass from New York Jets quarterback Geno Smith during a 27–30 loss.
-He returned the interception for a 79-yard touchdown, marking the first of his career.
-The following week, he recorded a season-high four solo tackles, defended a pass, forced a fumble, and was credited with the first 1 sacks of his career after taking down Ryan Tannehill in a 27–17 victory over the Miami Dolphins.
+Ryan made his NFL debut in the narrow season-opening 23–21 victory over the Buffalo Bills but did not record any statistics.
+During a Week 6 30–27 victory over the New Orleans Saints, Ryan made his first NFL start, yet recorded no statistics.
+In the next game against the New York Jets, Ryan recorded four tackles, a pass deflection, and his first NFL interception off a pass from quarterback Geno Smith during the 27–30 road loss.
+Ryan returned the interception for a 79-yard touchdown, marking the first of his career.
+The following week against the Miami Dolphins, Ryan had five tackles, a pass deflection, forced a fumble, and was credited with the first 1.5 sacks of his career after taking down Ryan Tannehill in a 27–17 victory.

-On November 24, 2013, Ryan was named the starter over Alfonzo Dennard, who had been battling a knee injury.
-He recorded four combined tackles, a pass deflection, and intercepted a pass by Peyton Manning during a 34–31 victory over the Denver Broncos.
-The following week, he started in place of Dennard, who was inactive, and recorded three solo tackles, two pass deflections, and intercepted a pass attempt by Case Keenum during the Patriots' 34–31 victory over the Houston Texans.
-On December 22, 2013, he recorded a tackle, a season-high two pass deflections, and intercepted Joe Flacco twice, as the Patriots defeated the Baltimore Ravens 41–7.
+During a Week 12 34–31 victory over the Denver Broncos, Ryan was named the starter over Alfonzo Dennard, who had been battling a knee injury.
+In that game, Ryan had four tackles, a pass deflection, and an interception off a pass thrown by Peyton Manning.
+The following week, Ryan started in place of Dennard, who was inactive, and recorded three solo tackles, two pass deflections, and intercepted a pass attempt by Case Keenum in a 34–31 road victory over the Houston Texans.
+Three weeks later against the Baltimore Ravens, Ryan had a tackle, a season-high two pass deflections, and intercepted Joe Flacco twice during the 41–7 road victory.

-Ryan finished his rookie year with 35 combined tackles (29 solo), 1.5 sacks, five interceptions, ten passes defended, and a forced fumble in 16 games and seven starts.
+Ryan finished his rookie year with 35 combined tackles (29 solo), 1.5 sacks, five interceptions, 10 pass deflections, and a forced fumble in 16 games and seven starts.

+The Patriots finished the 2013 season atop the AFC East with a 12–4 record and earned a first-round bye in the playoffs.
+Ryan made his postseason debut in the Divisional Round against the Indianapolis Colts and recorded four tackles during the 43–22 victory.
+During the AFC Championship Game against the Broncos, Ryan had eight tackles in the 26–16 road loss.